melmarr12/UNH_PSdeployment_S21/README.md

 2. UNH_GPS_S21_20211026.txt (.pos) (.mat)

     This file contains data from a GPS survey taken on October 26th 2021 as the post-deployment survey.
-Used to plot Figure 3 in (Marry & Foster, XXXX).
+Used to plot Figure 3 in (Marry & Foster, 2024).
     - GPST = time stamp of the survey sample
     - latitude = latitude in degrees
     - longitude = longitude in degrees